fattyageboy/BerthCare/docs/A6-refresh-endpoint.md

     "refreshToken": "ORIGINAL_REFRESH_TOKEN"
   }'

-# Update stored refresh token with the value returned in this response
+# Update stored refresh token with the value returned in this response.
+# Parse the JSON body (e.g., jq -r '.refreshToken') and replace ORIGINAL_REFRESH_TOKEN
+# with that new value before the next refresh call to prove rotation end-to-end.

 # 3. Verify new access token works
 curl -X GET http://localhost:3000/v1/clients \